Xilmi/Rotp-Fusion/README.md

   - The parameters don't need to memorize the frame anymore.
 - Renamed "Target Bombing" to "Limited Bombing" and adjusted the GUI texts.
   - in Option GUI and on the buttons: "Drop All" "Spare x pop" "No".
+- Governor: Added an option to not infiltrate nor spy the xenophobic races.

 2023.03.31 (BR)
 - Custom Races: